SuperOfficeDocs/superoffice-docs/docs/en/document/templates/learn/template-variables.md

 ## Quote template variables

-When using quote and products in SuperOffice, you need to set up quote templates and the variables is found in a pdf that also shows how to work with quote templates.
+When using quote and products in SuperOffice, you need to set up quote templates.
 The templates for quote documents, quote details, and order confirmations differ from ordinary document templates, as they use "mergefields" in addition to standard template variables.

 ### Example: order confirmation (header)